pattonsgirl/CEG2350/docs/Labs/Lab10/LabTemplate.md

 ## Part 2 - Compiling

-1. Method & command to get a copy of the source code files:
+1. Method & command to get a copy of the compressed file archive of course code:
+2. Command(s) to uncompress and extract the source code files from the archive:
 2. Command(s) to install the C/C++ compiler on Ubuntu:
 3. Command(s) to confirm the installation of the C/C++ compiler on Ubuntu:
 4. Command(s) to compile the source code into an executable program: